23 August 2019

 Thank you for your time and assistance.

-On the same day, August 9, 2017, and some time after the above email, the same mysterious person (that is the assumption) send a second email to Mr. Russo at DOPSR.
-Again, the email has the classification "SECRET // NOFORN" ("No Foreign Nationals"), and it says:
+On the same day, August 9, 2017, and some time after the above email, the same mysterious person (that is the assumption) sent a second email to Russo at DOPSR.
+Again, the email has the classification "SECRET // NOFORN" ("No Foreign Nationals"), and says:

 Michael,